torbsd/torbsd.github.io/blog.md

 [Updated Tor Browser Packages](#tb-update) [%sep] [The BSD Relay Guides](#relay-guides) [%sep] [Our First Bells](#first-bells) [%sep] [Beyond OS Diversity](#beyond-os) [%sep] [Tor Browser version 5.0.3 for OpenBSD](#tb-5.0.3)

 [From the Attic](#attic)

+###20161025###

+<a id="morebananas">__More Bananas__</a> by gman999

+The easiest way to convey the problems with monocultures in technology is to point to a stark monoculture common to many: bananas.

+The [Cavendish banana](https://en.wikipedia.org/wiki/Cavendish_banana) is a non-reproducing variant that dominates global production, and is most likely the one encountered.
+The Guardian published an article entitled ["The banana as we know it is in imminet danger"](https://www.theguardian.com/commentisfree/2016/oct/25/banana-farming-danger-cavendish-crop-genetics) regarding efforts to diversify banana types.

 ###20161017###